 Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Rhinoplasty outcomes are shaped by more than what happens in the operating theatre.
-What you do in the weeks leading up to surgery matters considerably — certain medications, supplements, and habits can increase bleeding risk, impair healing, or interact with anaesthesia in ways that affect both safety and recovery.
-Getting this right is straightforward once you know what to look for.
+What you do in the weeks beforehand matters too.
+Certain medications, supplements and habits can increase bleeding risk, slow healing, or interact with anaesthesia in ways that affect both safety and recovery.
+Knowing what to pause, and when, is a real part of preparing well.
+If you are still researching the operation itself, the rhinoplasty Sydney page covers the procedure, suitability, risks and recovery.

 This guide covers the main things to stop or avoid before rhinoplasty, and why each one matters.
-Dr Turner’s team will provide specific pre-operative instructions tailored to your procedure and health history at your pre-surgery appointment.
-Always follow those instructions directly — this guide is a general reference, not a substitute for personalised surgical advice.
+My team provides specific pre-operative instructions tailored to your procedure and health history at your pre-surgery appointment.
+Always follow those instructions directly.
+This guide is a general reference, not a substitute for personalised surgical advice.

 Anti-inflammatories and blood thinners